Floppy5004/chatrd/README.md

 2. On the [Settings Page](https://vortisrd.github.io/chatrd), make sure you set that IP on **Streamer.bot WebSocket Server**.
 3. Turn the **"Run Locally"** switch on.
 4. Click **"Copy URL"**
-5. [Download ChatRD](https://github.com/vortisrd/chatrd/archive/refs/heads/main.zip) on the machine you want to see the chat on or want to set up OBS in.
+5. [Download ChatRD](https://github.com/vortisrd/chatrd/archive/refs/heads/main.zip) on the machine you want to see the chat on or want to set up OBS in, unzipping the file.
 6. Open it on your browser or add it in OBS as Browser Source (don't tick **Local File**)following the file trail, for example: **file:///C:/PATH_TO_THE_FILE/chat.html**.
 7. After **chat.html**, paste the URL copied from the configurator.
 The full link should be like this: **file:///C:/PATH_TO_THE_FILE/chat.html?language=ptbr&showPlatform=true&showAvatar=true&showTimestamps=false&showBadges=true&showPlatformStatistics=false&excludeCommands=true&showTwitchMessages=true&showTwitchFollows=true&showTwitchBits=true&showTwitchAnnouncements=true&showTwitchSubs=true&showTwitchGiftedSubs=true&showTwitchMassGiftedSubs=true&showTwitchGiftedSubsUserTrain=true&showTwitchRewardRedemptions=true&showTwitchRaids=true&showTwitchSharedChat=true&showTwitchViewers=true&showYouTubeMessages=true&showYouTubeSuperChats=true&showYouTubeSuperStickers=false&showYouTubeMemberships=true&showYouTubeGiftMemberships=true&showYouTubeMembershipsTrain=true&showYouTubeStatistics=true&showTikTokMessages=true&showTikTokFollows=true&showTikTokGifts=true&showTikTokSubs=true&showTikTokStatistics=true&showStreamlabsDonations=true&showStreamElementsTips=true&ignoreChatters=&streamerBotServerAddress=127.0.0.1&streamerBotServerPort=8080&=&hideAfter=0**